How to press flowers

 Try our magazines – get 6 issues from just £9.99!

-Summer is upon us and our gardens and woodlands are in full bloom.
-Learn how to press flowers to treasure all year long with our easy tutorials.
 Before you begin, choose small flowers and foliage, as they will be quicker to dry and easier to work with, especially if you’re a beginner.
 Pressed herbs also work well and will allow you to create aromatic designs!

-Here are some top tips for pressing flowers:
+Top tips for pressing flowers:

 • The quicker you can press your flowers after picking, the more colour they retain.